Screamzle/DevOps-Project/README.md

 -	As a user, I want to be able to reset my password via email if I’ve forgotten it (20 story points)

-## A technical description of how the pipeline works.
+## A technical description of how the pipeline works:

 ![CD Pipeline](CICDpipeline.drawio.png)